-The type of the export has to be Collada.
-For this we can use the Autodesk Collada exporter which is the default built-in Collada exporter of Max.
+The type of export has to be Collada.
+For this, we can use the Autodesk Collada exporter which is the default built-in Collada exporter of Max.
 Both exporters have their strengths and weaknesses.
-For now I’ll use OpenCOLLADA, because it’s much faster when using it with larger models.
+For now, I’ll use OpenCOLLADA, because it’s much faster when using it with larger models.
 Let the filename be the same: The Midnight Show and click Save.

 Click OK.
 The export is done.
 We can see a new DAE file appeared in the folder, so it’s ready to load into Aximmetry.

 Let’s start Aximmetry.
 As in other cases, it’s highly recommended to use a dual monitor system.
 On one monitor we can see the fullscreen output and also can select or move the objects, while on the other monitor we can access the Flow Editor.
 Of course, for the sake of this tutorial, we’ll work with one single monitor.
 So I assign Output #1 to this monitor and start the software.
 Also for the tutorial, I placed an enlarged preview panel here.
 In the cases when we have to watch the Flow Editor and the output together I’ll use this view.

 Let’s start with a new empty compound.
 We’ll import our Collada file into this.
 We can find the file either here in Aximmetry’s own File Browser or we can drag it from any external file application.
 Windows Explorer is currently open at the desired folder so let’s simply use that one.
 Drag and drop the Collada file from here.
 Its importing starts right away.
 This takes a while.

 We can see that a new subcompound is created here.
 It will represent the imported model in the Flow Editor.
 If we enter it with a double-click we can see that the entire object hierarchy is represented here.
 We’ll return here later, but first, let’s examine how we can make the model visible on the output.